New 360 Reports Visualizations

 Qtip: Usually, this is the same survey you created the report in.
 But let’s say you want to include last year’s data on this year’s report for comparison.
 You can add a visualization that uses data from an older survey by clicking the dropdown with the name of your survey and selecting another one from your list of surveys.

-The questions, Embedded Data, scoring categories, and metadata available to you will depend on the kind of visualization you want to create.
+The questions, Embedded Data, and metadata available to you will depend on the kind of visualization you want to create.
 For example, bar graphs are great for displaying the results of a Multiple Choice question, but not so great for displaying the results to a Text Entry question.
 Visit a visualization’s support page to learn more about what it is compatible with.

 Visualization-Level Filters